ktaranov/sqlserver-kit/Utilities/README.md

 Support Version: 2008/2012/2014<br/>
 Free version: No

-Track data / DML changes in SQL Server databases, Integrate royalty free auditing into your apps, Translate data into information with lookups, Create reports and exports from audited data, Customize trigger templates with a built-in IDE, Add additional data to audit trail with watches, Track schema / DDL changes in audited database, Audit who, what, and when for all changes
+ - Track data / DML changes in SQL Server databases
+ - Integrate royalty free auditing into your apps
+ - Translate data into information with lookups
+ - Create reports and exports from audited data
+ - Customize trigger templates with a built-in IDE
+ - Add additional data to audit trail with watches
+ - Track schema / DDL changes in audited database
+ - Audit who, what, and when for all changes

 [GraphView]:https://github.com/Microsoft/GraphView